-- 4 oz cask-strength scotch
+- 4 ounces cask-strength Scotch whisky

-- 2 tsp demerara or raw sugar
+- 2 teaspoons demerara or raw sugar

-- Garnish: lemon peel
+- Garnish: 2 lemon twists

-Garnish with lemon peels.
+Garnish each mug with a lemon twist.